Tips on How to Dethatch a Lawn

 There are various methods to dethatch your lawn, depending upon how large an area you need to cover and how dense the thatch layer has become.
 Here are a few of the most common:

 A dethatching rake is a short-tined rake with thin, sharp blades designed to dig into your turf and pull up thatch.
 Dethatching rakes are effective for light thatch maintenance on small lawns or sections of lawn.
 A dethatching rake is suitable “for gardeners that want a vigorous upper body workout,” as Mann puts it.
+These are our picks for the best dethatching rakes.

 If you have limited thatch, you can also use a standard bow rake.
 “The same leaf rake that you use in the fall can be used to remove a degree of thatch from the lawn,” Mann says.
 “It’s not easy, but it is doable.”